Find out how to adjust your subjects and course.

 Documentation to support your request

+Supporting documentation may be approval from a subject or course coordinator, or a transcript of your non-VCE study.
 Approval documentation should be provided in PDF, JPEG or screen capture format.
 Note word documents may not be accepted.

 Approval documentation should clearly show: